liberapay/liberapay.com/README.md

     - "receiving"&mdash;an estimate of the amount the given participant will receive this week

-    - "my_tip"&mdash;logged-in user's tip to the Gittip participant in question; possible values are:
+    - "my_tip"&mdash;logged-in user&rsquo;s tip to the Gittip participant in
+      question; possible values are:

         - `undefined` (key not present)&mdash;there is no logged-in user